 James Cote, Webmaster.
 James Cote is a Fellow, and Director of Information Services at the Liberty Fund.
 Before coming to Liberty Fund, Cote worked as a project leader at MCI and as a computer consultant for companies such as NEC, LTV Steel, the NCUA and Southwest Airlines.
 He graduated from Trinity University.

-Amy Willis, Econlib Liaison for Liberty Fund, is a Liberty Fund Fellow who also works in the Liberty Fund conference program.
+Amy Willis, Director and Liberty Fund liaison, is a Liberty Fund Senior Fellow who also works in the Liberty Fund conference program.
 She is a graduate of the University of Vermont and holds Masters degrees from the University of Delaware and Arizona State University.
 She taught high school and college economics in Arizona, and served as the Executive Director of the Arizona Council on Economic Education before joining Liberty Fund in 2006.
 She writes the EconTalk Podcast Listening Guides and contributes many EconTalk Extras.